itielshwartz/jaeger-hello-world/README.md

 This tutorial is a full walkthrough about using jaeger.

-First We will build a monolith demo app, and will graduely improve it by
+First we will build a monolith demo app.

-adding more logs, tracking and jaeger capabilties.
+And will graduely improve it by adding more logs, tracking and jaeger capabilties.

 Prerequisites
 -------------